tueimage/essential-skills/medical-images.md

 my_image = imageio.imread('path/to/image')
 ```

 `my_image` now contains a NumPy array with the intensities of the image.
-If it is a color image, it will be loaded in the format we discussed at the end of the previous section.
+If the file contains a color image, it will be loaded in the format we discussed at the end of the previous section.
 You can show the image using Matplotlib:

 ```python
 plt.imshow(my_image)